Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-To discuss projects before a formal submission, please contact the Planning Manager at (972) 292-5354 or email Planning.
+To discuss a project before a formal submission, please contact the Planning Manager at (972) 292-5354 or email Planning.

-For more information on land use or zoning, please see Zoning Ordinance, Section 3; 3.02 or contact Planning or Zoning.
-You may visit our "Most Requested Ordinances" page for more details.
+For more land use or zoning information, please see Frisco's Zoning Ordinance or contact Planning or Zoning.
+You may visit our "Most Requested Ordinances" or "Development Application Handbook" webpages for more details.
 If you have additional questions, please call (972) 292-5305 or (972) 292-5350.

-The City Secretary's office processes and coordinates all Alcohol Permit Application submittals, including zoning and site distance verifications.
-Applicants are required to apply with the Texas Alcoholic Beverage Commission (TABC) prior to submitting an Alcohol Permit Application to the City Secretary's office.
-For more information, please contact the City Secretary's office at (972) 292-5025 or (972) 292-5020.
+The City Secretary's Office processes and coordinates all Alcohol Permit Applications, including zoning verification and site distance verification.
+Applicants are required to apply with the Texas Alcoholic Beverage Commission (TABC) prior to submitting an Alcohol Permit Application to the City Secretary's Office.
+For more information, please contact the City Secretary's office at (972) 292-5025 or (972) 292-5010.